This High-Tech Device Claims to Be 100 Times More Powerful Than an LED Mask, so I Tried It

 How long/often should I use the Lyma Laser for the best results?

-This might depend on your exact skin concerns and desired result, but the standard protocol is to use it daily for three months.
-After, you can cut down to three times a week or even just use it intermittently.
-Some people use it for 15 minutes a day.
-Others for 45.
+This depends on your exact skin concerns and desired results, but the standard protocol is to use it daily for three months.
+After that, you can cut down to three times a week or even just use it intermittently.
+Some people use it for 15 minutes a day, others for 45.
 Regardless, consistency is the key to achieving the best results.

 Shawna and I used our Lyma Lasers for 30 minutes per day for three months.
 After the three-month mark, I cut down to using it twice a week.